 - 1. The Superintendent or his designee may concur with or reject the principal's recommendation.
 The student shall be readmitted to school upon completion of the prescribed suspension period or before the end of the prescribed suspension period based upon mutual agreement of the Superintendent or his designee and principal.
 If the student, parent/guardian gives notice to contest the principal's recommendation for expulsion, the Superintendent or his designee shall request an immediate conference with the parents/guardians and the student.
 In such case, the principal or his designee shall attend such conference.
 Prior to the conference the Superintendent or his designee shall personally notify the principal, the student and the parents/guardians about the conference. - 2.
 During the conference, the Superintendent or his designee may discuss with the student and the parents/guardians whether a mutually agreeable alternative to expulsion is appropriate. - 3.
 Following the conference, if it is deemed by the Superintendent or his designee that expulsion proceedings should continue, he shall be responsible for implementing the following notification procedures: - a.
 The Superintendent or his designee will provide written notice by registered or certified mail to the student and the parents/guardians that a student disciplinary hearing to consider expulsion has been recommended to the Board and that the hearing will be conducted by the Board.
+This letter should be mailed at least five school days prior to the date set for the Board hearing.
 The notice will state the exact time, place and date of the hearing and will advise the student and the parents/guardians that the student has a right to attend the hearing, to be represented by legal counsel, to present evidence, witnesses and testimony to the Board and to ask questions of any witness presenting evidence to the Board or about any matters at the hearing.

 - b.
-The notice should inform the student and the guardians that their intention to contest the recommended expulsion must be made known to the Superintendent in writing by 4:00 p.m. two days before the hearing.
+The notice should inform the student and the guardians that their intention to contest the recommended expulsion must be made known to the Superintendent in writing by 4:00 p.m. the day before the hearing.
 The notice shall further inform the student and parent/guardian that failure to notify the Superintendent of intent to contest the expulsion shall result in waiver of the right to contest said expulsion. - 3.
 The Superintendent shall inform each Board member in person or by letter of the recommendation to have a hearing to consider expulsion as soon as possible after the suspension.